 What Are I-Beams Used For?

 I-beams have a variety of important uses in the structural steel construction industry.
-They are often used as critical support trusses, or the main framework, in buildings.
+They are often used as critical support trusses or the main framework in buildings.
 Steel I-beams ensure a structure’s integrity with relentless strength and support.
-The immense power of I beams reduces the need to include numerous support structures, saving time and money, as well as making the structure more stable.
-The versatility and dependability of I-beams make them a coveted resource to every builder.
+The immense strength of I-beams reduces the need for numerous support structures, saving time and money and making the structure more stable.
+The versatility and dependability of I-beams make them a coveted resource for every builder.

-Commonly termed an “I” beam because of its shape, beams provide great load bearing support when used horizontally or standing as columns.
-I-beams are the choice shape for structural steel builds because the I-beam makes it uniquely capable of handling a variety of loads.
+Commonly termed an “I” beam because of its shape, beams provide great load-bearing support when used horizontally or standing as columns.
+I-beams are the preferred shape for structural steel construction because they are uniquely capable of handling a variety of loads.
 The shape of I-beams makes them excellent for unidirectional bending parallel to the web.
-The horizontal flanges resist the bending movement, while the web resists the shear stress.
+The horizontal flanges resist bending, while the web resists shear stress.

-Understanding the I-beam is a basic necessity for the modern civil engineer or construction worker.
+Understanding the I-beam is a basic necessity for modern civil engineers and construction workers.
 Engineers use I-beams widely in construction, forming columns and beams of many different lengths, sizes, and specifications.

 I-beams come in a variety of weights, section depths, flange widths, web thicknesses, and other specifications for different purposes.
 When ordering I-beams, buyers classify them by their material and dimensions.
-For example, an 11×20 I-beam would have an 11-inch depth and a weight of 20 pounds per foot.
-Builders choose specific sizes of I-beams according to the needs of the particular building.
+For example, an 11×20 I-beam would have a depth of 11 inches and a weight of 20 pounds per foot.
+Builders choose specific I-beam sizes based on the needs of the particular building.
 A builder has to take many factors into account, such as:

 - The builder chooses an I-beam with a web thickness that won’t fail, buckle, or ripple under tension.